Codeception/Codeception/src/Codeception/Module/README.md

 3. If you use low-level clients in your module (PDO driver, framework client, selenium client) you should allow developers to access them.
 That's why you should define their instances as `public` properties of method.

-Also you *may* provide a closure method to access low-leve API
+Also you *may* provide a closure method to access low-level API

 ```php
 <?php